-Free and self-determined learning in Bangladesh
+Establishing free and self-determined learning in Bangladesh

 "Nooks" are educational centers for self-determined learning, or - in short - "schools without teachers".
 They enable the members of a local community to carry out their own learning projects based on individual interests and needs.
 Together with the association Initiative for New Education e.V. and the Indian non-governmental organization Project DEFY, the knodel foundation has founded the Barishal City Nook - the first educational center of this kind in Bangladesh.

-The Barishal City Nook enables self-determined learning for socially disadvantaged communities in Bangladesh.
-The organization Project DEFY challenges conventional education and enables communities around the world to create their own self-learning spaces called Nooks, where each individual can design their own education.
 Free access to education is a basic requirement for the full development of our possibilities.
 But it also depends on what kind of education we receive.
-This can be seen, for example, in the fact that – despite drastically rising school enrolment rates worldwide – global inequality is continuing to rise.
+This can be seen, for example, in the fact that – despite drastically rising school enrollment rates worldwide – global inequality is continuing to rise.
 This is also due to an education system (developed in times of the industrial revolution) that is geared to educate docile, passive workers instead of creative, independent, and critical thinking people.
-In Bangladesh, as in many countries of the global South as well as in the North, the quality of educational opportunities is also strongly dependent on social background.
-As a result, people from socially and economically disadvantaged communities often have little chances of breaking out of the cycle of poverty.

 The Nook concept originates from the Indian organization Project DEFY (Design Education For Yourself), which is already successfully implementing the model in India and several African countries.
 Barishal City Nook is run by the Barishal Youth Society (BYS).
 BYS is the largest youth organization in the south of Bangladesh with 10000 active members.
 A main focus of the organization are projects in education, gender equality and sustainable development.